Masters Level Clinical Training in Systemic Family and Couple Psychotherapy

 Who is the training for?

-AFT require any candidate for this qualifying training to have a first degree or have evidence of ability to study at a postgraduate level and to have completed an AFT accredited Intermediate Level systemic training course, (this includes SFP CYP Psychological Training graduates) and have a professional qualification in one of the following:
+AFT require any candidate for this qualifying training to have a first degree or have evidence of ability to study at a postgraduate level.
+Furthermore, you need to have completed an AFT accredited CYP Systemic Family Practice or Intermediate Level Systemic training course and have a professional qualification in one of the following:

 • Psychology: clinical psychology, educational psychology or counselling psychology